earth2observe/downscaling-tools/doc/manual.rst

 3.2.2	Evaporation options
 To turn the generation of evaporation grids on or off the calculateEvap option is given.

-calculateEvap = True	 	 evaporation grids will be generated calculateEvap = False	 no evaporation grids will be generated (reduces run times when no evaporation is needed).
+calculateEvap = True #evaporation grids will be generated calculateEvap = False #no evaporation grids will be generated (reduces run times when no evaporation is needed).

 Three methods to calculate evaporation have been implemented in the down-scaling tool: